kathoffman/lmtp-tutorial/README.md

 ### Main scripts:

 - `R/run_lmtp.R` - main analysis script. sets up exposure, confounders, outcome, and runs `lmtp_sdr()` for an intervention and null intervention for all time points in the study.
-- `R/clean_results.R` - summarizes LMTP results. checks density ratios, and creates graphs of output.
+- `R/clean_results.R` - summarizes LMTP results as tibbles and creates graphs of output.

 ### Supporting scripts: